peerkar/liferay-gsearch/README.md

  * [Part 5: Finale](https://web.liferay.com/web/petteri.karttunen/blog/-/blogs/creating-a-google-like-search-part-v-finale)

-## Background
+# Background
 This project served many purposes for me.
-I wanted to experimenting with SOY & Metal.JS (which are a really great combination), practise writing OSGI compliant code but most importantly: I wanted to create an alternative search for Liferay which would have many of the features currently missing in the standard search portlet.
+I wanted to experimenting with SOY & Metal.JS (which are a really great combination), practise writing OSGI compliant code but most importantly: I wanted to create an alternative search portlet for Liferay.
+I wanted to have portlet with Lucene syntax support and default AND search, a portlet I could easily tune and which would have many of the features currently missing in the standard search portlet.

-## Features
+# Features

 * Google like  appearance and UX (at least I hope so)
 * Completely ajaxed interface (no page transitions)